life0fun/predictionio-spark/oryx-example/README.md

     executor-cores = 2
     num-executors = 2

-6. Oryx.conf streaming section configures spark streaming args for any layer.
+6. Oryx.conf streaming section configures spark streaming args that passes to yarn for any layer.

   streaming {
     executor-cores = 2